FernandoCarazoMelo/Machine-Learning-for-Biomedical-Data/README.md

 ## Guide

-This repository contains two main folders: class and docs.
+This repository contains two main folders: *docs* and *lectures*.

-In the folder *docs* you can find general documantation about R, Python, Machine Learning, Deep Learning and Artificial Intellegence
+- In the folder *docs* you can find general documantation about R, Python, Machine Learning, Deep Learning and Artificial Intellegence

-The folder *class* will be updated before each class with the material neccesary to follow the session.
-After the sessions the folder class will also be updated with the solutions of the files seen in the lecture.
+- The folder *lectures* will be updated before each session with the neccesary material to follow the session.
+After having the session,  the *"lectures"* folder will be updated with the solution of the challenges proposed in the session.

 **SESSION CONTENTS AND FILES**